NVIDIA/nvbench/docs/best_practices.md

 |  79920x | 9.850 us | 9.62% | 6.257 us | 13.32% |
 ```

----

 ## Benchmarking Multiple Problem Sizes

-Add an **axis** to test multiple input sizes without recompiling:
+Benchmarking the performance of a single problem size is usually **less desired in real-world problems**.
+In most cases, we want to run different problem sizes for the same kernel.
+NVBench provides an **“axis”** feature to help with this.
+For example, to test input sizes from `10` to `1000000`:

 ```cpp
 void sequence_bench(nvbench::state& state) {